 By Peter Weddle, CEO of TAtech

 Peter Weddle is the author or editor of over two dozen books and a former columnist for The Wall Street Journal.
 He is also the founder and CEO of TAtech: The Association for Talent Acquisition Solutions.
-You can check out his latest books on Amazon or in the TAtech Bookstore.
+You can download his latest book – The Neonaissance – FOR FREE at OneStoryforAll.com.
+And, if you don't have time to read the entire book, just download a short excerpt of his inspirational message.